-UN Sustainable Development Goals, as well as the work of the World Economic Forum (WEF), which produces a number of reports, including an annual Global Risk Report1. that recognizes that a business will have impacts inwards (sustainability influencing enterprise value) and impacts outwards (sustainability
+UN Sustainable Development Goals, as well as the work of the World Economic Forum (WEF), which produces a number of reports, including an annual Global Risk Report1.

 From these discussions, Brunel's Board, clients and other stakeholders highlighted that they would like Brunel to proactively seek additional opportunities to both amplify and increase our work on biodiversity.
 Biodiversity was formerly a subtheme captured under supply chain management.
 However, in light of this request, biodiversity is now a distinct priority area.
 In creating a new priority, we also took the opportunity to update the priority area headings and redistribute other activities to better balance resources and reflect the breadth and depth of our work.